isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 <p>The obligations of a potential investor, intermediate holding company or an ultimate parent company to notify or seek approval apply regardless of whether the actions were the result of the intermediate holding company, the ultimate parent company or any other party.</p>

-<p>Parties may refer to<a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA</a> for the prescribed thresholds.
+<p>Parties may refer to <a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership and Control Obligations under SIRA</a> for the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>

 </div></li><li><input type="checkbox" id="accordion8">
 <label for="accordion8">What are the obligations of the parent entities of designated entities?</label><div>